FabricioLince/BehaviourEsolang/README.md

 `result = !sum`

-Note that the Referenced Node expects a value for the Variable `a` and `b`, so we need to define before them before evaluating the Node:
+Note that the Referenced Node expects a value for the Variable `a` and `b`, so we need to define them before evaluating the Node:

 ```
 a = 2